Lurker: Lurker costs

 Lurkers experience less belonging in a community compared to regular contributors.
 They are less satisfied and experience more distractions.
 This means that lurkers are predisposed to leave before making a contribution because they lack the motivation that belonging and satisfaction bring.
 In the case of social networking websites, lurkers experience less intimacy and personal well-being.
-Lurkers in Facebook can experience loneliness as they watch other, more social members of the community participate.
+Lurkers on Facebook can experience loneliness as they watch other, more social members of the community participate.

 Costs for others

 Lurkers can also negatively influence other community members.
 If community members can see that someone is lurking rather than participating, they may feel that they are being spied upon.
 Lurkers might also take pieces of content featured in communities without seeking consent, violating the rules of the community.
 As a result, while individuals in online communities may feel that they are experiencing private interactions, a lurker may see it as a public space for observation due to their reduced feelings of belonging.
 This can become quite extreme in more intimate communities such as chat rooms where lurkers are more obvious.
 Hudson and Bruckman entered IRC chatrooms as experimenters and either posted a message stating they were logging the chat, an opt-in message for logging, and opt-out message, or nothing at all.
 63.3% of chat rooms kicked out the experimenters after they gave any sort of message, demonstrating a dislike of explicit chat logging.
 However, 29% of rooms kicked out the experimenters even though they did not post anything, showing a disregard for lurkers.